-Everyone knows that the Four Seasons hotels are known for their luxurious accommodations and impeccable service, but you may not realize that they are exceptionally family-friendly as well.
-When I attended a blogger brunch at the Four Seasons New York last summer, I was surprised to hear that they welcome families with children of all ages and have tons of amenities for them as well as the adults.
-In fact, many Four Seasons hotels offer family vacation packages to entice families to consider them for their hotel accommodations when traveling.
+Everyone knows that Four Seasons Hotels are known for luxurious accommodations and impeccable service, but you may not realize that they are exceptionally family-friendly as well.
+When I attended a blogger brunch at the Four Seasons New York last summer, I was surprised and pleased to learn that Four Seasons Hotels welcome families with children of all ages and have many amenities for them as well as the adults.
+In fact, many Four Seasons Hotels offer family vacation packages to entice families to consider them for luxury hotel accommodations when traveling.

 There will be a selection of new Winter packages available soon.
 I’ll post a link to them on my Facebook Page once they’re released so make sure you’re following me over there!!

-We checked in and were given keys to our suite on the 10th floor, and when we arrived, there was a staff person waiting to open our door and welcome us inside.
+The lobby of the hotel is supremely elegant.
+We checked in and were given keys to our suite on the 10th floor.
+When we arrived, there was a staff person waiting to open our door and welcome us inside.
 I felt like I had just arrived at my new home, not a hotel room for a 2-day stay.
-I could definitely get used to this!
+I could definitely get used to this VIP treatment!

 The Four Seasons is known for their attention to detail, and we loved all the welcoming little touches scattered about the room.

-Later the sommelier brought over complimentary champagne while we waited for our drinks to come.
+Later the sommelier brought over complimentary champagne while we waited for our drinks to arrive.
 Even though there weren’t many kids in the restaurant, everyone was supremely accommodating.
-I loved our waiter; he was a funny guy and he seemed to enjoy our kids.
+Our waiter was fun and engaging, and he seemed to enjoy our kids.
 He also steered us well when ordering off the menu.
 (I love a one-page menu.)

 You know how we love our food, and this experience was definitely one of the highlights of our trip.
 We feasted on bone marrow and octopus and crab and lobster corn dogs.

-Without me having to ask, they brought out a plate of gluten-free bread so I could enjoy the bone marrow.
-It’s unusual for restaurants to even stock gluten-free bread, so that’s always a treat!
+Before I thought to ask, they brought out a plate of gluten-free bread so I could enjoy the bone marrow.
+It’s unusual for restaurants to even stock gluten-free bread, so that was an unexpected treat!

 Of course, the kids liked our bone marrow better than their corn dogs.
 Sometimes I wish my kids weren’t such adventurous eaters — I’m not one to share!

-Later that night, after we were stuffed from the deliciousness, they brought out an assortment of desserts to try.
+Later that night, they brought out an assortment of decadent desserts to try.
 It was too dark to get good photos, and they didn’t last long enough to photograph them anyway.
-The executive chef also came out to greet us, which was a real treat.
+The executive chef also came out to greet us, which was quite an honor.
 They definitely gave us the royal treatment!

 Not only was the staff attentive while we dined, but the folks behind their social media are on the ball too.
-They responded promptly to my tweets and Instagram posts throughout the weekend, which is always fun!
+They responded promptly to my tweets and Instagram posts throughout the weekend, which I always appreciate!

-Of course, I know that they knew I was there, but if you look at their Twitter stream, they are highly engaged with their guests.
+Of course, I know that they knew I was there, but if you look at their Twitter stream, they are highly engaged with all of their guests.
 To me, that’s a sign of a forward-thinking organization.
-Too many restaurants don’t put enough into their social media efforts, in my oh-so-humble opinion!
 It goes a long way towards encouraging customer loyalty when a brand responds to you personally via social media.

 We ate breakfast the next morning at the coffee shop in the hotel called Lamill Coffee — a traditional coffee shop with European flair.
 I love the combination of cool white stone and warm wood tones.